Save To Worklist Outline/Syllabus

 CENS 202 Great Works of Literature from Central, Eastern and Northern Europe (in English).

 Major works of Central, Eastern and Northern European literature from the eighteenth century to the present in their European context.

 |Status||Section||Activity||Term||Interval||Days||Start Time||End Time||Comments|

-As markers of military rank or professional affiliation, tools of discipline, correction and control, but also subversion and masquerade, uniforms operate across multiple regimes of power.
+The Uniform: As markers of military rank or professional affiliation, tools of discipline, correction and control, but also subversion and masquerade, uniforms operate across multiple regimes of power.
 Focusing on literary, cinematic and photographic material, this course will enlist the help of several soldiers, servants and subjects of pedagogic practice to examine standardized dress code as a medium through which authority is continuously produced, disseminated, sanctioned and undermined.
-Titles will include: Arthur Schnitzler.
-Lieutenant Gustl; Leontine Sagan.
-Girls in Uniform; Milos Forman.
-The Firemen's Ball; Nikolai Gogol.
-The Nose; F.W.
-Murnau.
-The Last Laugh.
-All lectures and discussions will be in English.
-No prerequisites.
+Lectures and discussions based on weekly readings, films and other audio-visual material.